dartmouth-cs52-16x/16X-git-map/README.md

 #### Git Bash Scripts
--Add the following to your .bash_profile to see your current branch and status within the command line prompt:
+- Add the following to your `.bash_profile` to see your current branch and status within the command line prompt: